Solution

 Assess Microsoft 365 Copilot readiness before deployment, not after.

-EtherInsights scores a tenant's Copilot readiness across licensing, data governance, sensitivity labels, sharing posture, and Purview coverage.
-See what needs fixing, by whom, by when, with evidence ready for the deployment review.
+EtherInsights scores Copilot readiness across licences, data governance, sensitivity labels, sharing, and Purview.
+See what needs fixing, who owns it, and what evidence is ready for the rollout review.

 5 vectors